BoltzmannBrain/self-driving/models/README.md

 * [OpenCV](http://opencv.org/downloads.html)

 ### Speed prediction with CNN+LSTM

 Will be posted soon!
-This model incorporates temporal information as an improvement over the static CNN model below.
+This is to implement some of the architectures described in ["Beyond Short Snippets: Deep Networks for Video Classification"](http://arxiv.org/abs/1503.08909) in an effort to incorporate temporal information as an improvement over the static CNN model below.

 ### Speed prediction with CNN